-The statue as you might expect is a tourist hotspot and is often surrounded by people trying to get their perfect holiday Instagram snap, so it might be not your cup of tea if you aren’t overly keen on crowded places but to visit Copenhagen and not see her would feel like a missed opportunity.
+So, it might be not your cup of tea if you aren’t overly keen on crowded places.
+However, in my opinion, to visit Copenhagen and not see her would feel like a missed opportunity.

-I was surprised that the statue was quite small compared to what I expected, but the view from the harbor was nice and worth the visit.
+I was surprised that the statue was quite small compared to what I expected, but the view from the harbor was stunning and worth the visit.

 Visit Kastellet (The Citadel)